I heard a fella on the radio saying you could get life insurance for €11 a month. How much are we paying?

 Depending on your age, this may trigger the need for one or more of the following:

 4 and 5 are rare – really only for those with whopper health issues or who need whopper amounts of cover.

 1, 2 and 3 are pretty common if you’re 50+

-What I’m saying is you might have to be poked and prodded a bit in order to switch.
+What I’m saying is you might have to be poked and prodded a bit to switch.

 Your current insurer may let you reduce your cover and get a lower price simply on request.

-If you have a conversion option (see above) on your current policy, you can convert it to a new policy – maybe you don’t need so much cover as you did (kids are grown up, mortgage is smaller etc) but you’d like a longer-term.
-This is exactly what the conversion option should be used for.
+If you have a conversion option (see above) on your current policy, you can convert it to a new policy – maybe you don’t need so much coverage as you did (kids are grown up, the mortgage is smaller etc.), but you’d like a longer-term.

 Before they cancel, people always ask can they cash in their life insurance policy.